TSR, Inc.: TSR Hobbies, Inc. (1975–1983)

 Brian Blume and Gary Gygax reorganized the business from a partnership to a corporation called TSR Hobbies, Inc. At first, it was a separate company to market miniatures and games from other companies, an enterprise which was also connected to the opening of the Dungeon hobby shop in Lake Geneva.
 TSR Hobbies then moved to buy out the old TSR partnership's assets.
 Brian's father, Melvin Blume, invested $20,000 in the nascent company which enabled it to buy out Donna Kaye's share of the original TSR partnership.
 On September 26, 1975, the assets of the former partnership were transferred to TSR Hobbies.
-Brian Blume became the largest shareholder, Melvin Blume the second-largest, and Gary Gygax the third-largest.
+Brian Blume became the largest shareholder, Melvin Blume the second largest, and Gary Gygax the third largest.
 Gygax served as president of TSR Hobbies, and Blume as vice president and secretary.
 The Dungeon hobby shop would become the effective headquarters of the company, including the offices of Blume and Gygax.
 TSR Hobbies subcontracted the printing and assembly work in October 1975, and the third printing of 2,000 copies of D&D sold out in five months.
-Tim Kask was hired in the autumn of 1975 as Periodicals Editor, and the company's first full-time employee.
+Tim Kask was hired in the autumn of 1975 as Periodicals Editor, and the first employee that TSR hired for full-time work.

-Empire of the Petal Throne became the first game product published by TSR Hobbies, followed by two supplements to D&D, Greyhawk and Blackmoor.
+Empire of the Petal Throne was the first game product released by TSR Hobbies, followed by two D&D supplements, Greyhawk and Blackmoor.
 Also released in 1975 were the board game Dungeon! and the Wild West RPG Boot Hill.
 The company took $300,000 in revenues for the fiscal year of 1976.
-TSR began hosting the Gen Con Game Fair in 1976, and featured the first ever D&D open tournament that year.
-D&D supplements Eldritch Wizardry and Gods, Demi-gods & Heroes were released in 1976.
+TSR started hosting the Gen Con Game Fair in 1976, and the first D&D open tournament was held at the convention that year.
+D&D supplements Eldritch Wizardry and Gods, Demi-Gods & Heroes were released in 1976.
+Also in 1976, the company opened The Dungeon Hobby Shop at 723 Williams Street and TSR Hobbies moved out of Gygax's home and into the building, with its offices upstairs from the hobby shop.